 So on days when I am not eating B12-fortified foods, I rely on a B12 supplement in the form of a pill.

 Katy Malkin – Learner Vegan

 The most important supplement I rely on as a vegan is Vitamin B12.
 It is such a key nutrient, as it keeps our nerves and blood cells healthy; it even helps to create DNA!

 Unlike other vitamins, a B12 deficiency can take years to show and do slow damage to your body without you knowing it.
 The eventual symptoms of a deficiency can be recurring mouth ulcers, pins, and needles, weakness, and irritability – something that none of us want to experience!

 It’s also a vitamin that vegans struggle to get sufficient amounts from food.
 That’s because it comes from bacteria, that livestock accumulates throughout their lives, and non-vegans then eat.
 Farmers also supplement their animals’ feed.

-As vegans, we can get our daily dose of Vitamin B12 through certain cereals, milk, and bread – they will state that they are fortified on the box.
+As vegans, we can get our daily dose of Vitamin B12 through certain cereals, milk, and bread (see also our article on bagels) – they will state that they are fortified on the box.
 I also highly recommend nutritional yeast, which has a nutty and cheesy taste – perfect for sauces and toppings.

 For fantastic B12 levels, I suggest 3 portions of fortified foods per day or a supplement of 10mcg per day.